HepLib/heplib.github.io/install.md

 Installation of HepLib
 ======
 Note: **HepLib** uses a few external routines or libraries, one needs to install these required libraries before the installation of **HepLib**.
-An install script is provided for automatic installation of these required libraries and **HepLib** itself, one can also install the external libraries and binary programs, and compile **HepLib** manually.
+An install script is provided for automatic installation of these required libraries and **HepLib** itself, one can also install the external libraries and binary programs and compile **HepLib** manually.

 Install Script
 ------